 - Perhaps most importantly, as discussed above and unlike backyard breeders or puppy mills, good breeders always breed to a standard.
 You will have reasonable assurance that you will get what you’re paying for.

-The appeal of a backyard breeder is usually twofold: 1) They advertise dogs that are available immediately; and 2) their prices are often significantly lower than a commercial breeder’s.
+The appeal of a backyard breeder is usually twofold: 1) They advertise dogs that are available immediately, and 2) their prices are often significantly lower than commercial breeders.